Hello! Welcome to my Learn to Knit for Beginners series of posts.

 Once we have the basics covered, in Lesson 4 and 5, I’ll explore some of the mistakes that we have ALL made when we start knitting and give you some tips and tricks on how to spot these mistakes and fix them.

 By this point you’ll have learned how to make basic knitting patterns and so in Lesson 6, we’ll move onto increasing or decreasing the number of stitches to allow you to create shaped pieces of knitting.
-I’ll show you some simple increase and decrease stitches and we’ll discuss the relative pros and cons of each stitch.
+I’ll show you some simple increase and decrease stitches.

 In the final lesson, Lesson 7, we’ll look at “blocking” knitting to make it the right shape or size.
 We’ll also learn how to knit “in the round” using circular needles or double-pointed needles.
 We’ll also explore cable knitting, it really is much simpler than you might think!